 Hikes in Waimea and Kōkeʻe

 Waimea Canyon State Park and Kōkeʻe are very visitor friendly, offering a variety of lookouts and hiking trails through which to explore the area.
-Here are a few to consider:
+Here is how the main trails compare:

 Cliff Canyon and Black Pipe Trail

 This trail is fit for families because it offers great views of the canyon as well as a dip in a pool at Waipoʻo Falls.
-In total, the loop is a little less than four miles and is a classic Waimea Canyon hike, sure to impress both first-time and return visitors.
+In total, the loop is a little less than four miles and is a classic Waimea Canyon hike.

 Kūkui Trail